ajcr/ajcr.github.io/_posts/2015-10-10-magic-in1d-constant.md

 ---
 layout: post
 title: Picking magic numbers for numpy.in1d
+synopsis: Where did the value of 0.145 come from?
+Contour plots.
 ---

 If you've played about with NumPy before, you'll probably know that given two arrays of numbers, `ar1` and `ar2`, the function [`in1d`](http://docs.scipy.org/doc/numpy/reference/generated/numpy.in1d.html) returns a boolean array indicating whether or not each number in `ar1` appears somewhere in `ar2`.
 Very useful!